 How to do it Wrong

-I know you've received thank you's spoke, written, or electronic where you felt the insincerity.
-I'm of the generation whose parents made you write a thank you note for every single gift you received within a week of having received said gift.
+I know you’ve received thank you’s spoken, written, or electronic where you felt the insincerity.
+I’m of the generation whose parents made you write a thank you note for every single gift you received within a week of having received that gift.
 The notes became rote and forced.
-It was hard to say thank you to an aunt you've never seen for a pair of ugly hand-knit socks.
+It was hard to say thank you to an aunt you’ve never seen for a pair of ugly hand-knit socks.
 Worse, it was insincere.